alburtwang/specs/schema-layer/data-structures/hashmap.md

 1. Set a `depth` value to `0`, indicating the root block
 2. The `key` is hashed, using `hashAlg`.
 3. Take the left-most `bitWidth` bits, offset by `depth x bitWidth`, from the hash to form an `index`.
 At each level of the data structure, we increment the section of bits we take from the hash so that the `index` comprises a different set of bits as we move down.
-4. If the `index` bit in the node's `map` is `0`, we can be certain that the `key` does not exist in this data structure, so return a `Null` value.
+4. If the `index` bit in the node's `map` is `0`, we can be certain that the `key` does not exist in this data structure, so return an empty value (as appropriate for the implementation platform).
 5. If the `index` bit in the node's `map` is `1`, the value may exist.
 Perform a `popcount()` on the `map` up to `index` such that we count the number of `1` bits up to the `index` bit-position.
 This gives us `dataIndex`, an index in the `data` array to look up the value or insert a new bucket.
 6. If the `dataIndex` element of `data` contains a link (CID) to a child block, increment `depth` and repeat with the child node identified by the link from step **3**.
 7. If the `dataIndex` element of `data` contains a bucket (array), iterate through entries in the bucket:
    1. If an entry has the `key` we are looking for, return the `value`.
-   2. If no entries contain the `key` we are looking for, return a `Null` value.
+   2. If no entries contain the `key` we are looking for, return an empty value (as appropriate for the implementation platform).
 Note that the bucket will be sorted by `key` so a scan can stop when a scan yields keys greater than `key`.

 ### `Set(key, value)`